jpreistad/e3dsecs/README.md

 Data can be downloaded from: https://doi.org/10.5281/zenodo.10561479

 ### Update paths
-To run the example scripts in the ./paper/ folder producing the figures in the paper describing the tehnique, the path to the datafiles must be updated in the scripts.
-Also, the clone-path must be added to the sys.path variable
+To run the example notebooks in the ./paper/ folder producing the figures in the paper describing the tehnique, the path to the datafiles must be updated, set at top of each notebook.